-Table 2.
-Released and detected population at McNary (McN) and Bonneville (BON) Dams and Roza-to-McNary survival rate for all (combination of hatchery- and natural-origin), hatchery- and natural-origin juvenile (smolt) for the last five years (2015-2019).
-Note: there were 5 groups and each group contains the number which represent the number of fish and detected events at the downstream dams.
-"1-0-0" is represented as the number of fish released at Roza dam (1) but not detected at both McN (0) and BON (0) dams; similarly, "1-0-1" represents the number of fish released at Roza dam (1) and not detected at McN (0) but detected at BON (1) dam.
-"1-1-0" represents the number of fish released at Roza dam (1) and detected at BON (1) and detected at BON (1) dams.
-"1-1-1" represents the number of fish released at Roza dam (1) and detected at both McN (1) and BON (1) dams.
+Table 4.
+Released and detected populations at McNary (McN) and Bonneville (BON) Dams and Roza-to-McNary survival rate for all ("All": pooled hatchery- and natural-origin), hatchery-origin, and natural-origin smolts for the years 2015-2020.
+Note: there were 5 detection-history combinations and each group (Detection histories) is represented by the release-detection sequence and the number of fish detected in that sequence.
+"1-0-0" corresponds to release at Roza dam (1) but no detections at McNary (0) or Bonneville (0) dams.
+Similarly, "1-0-1" represents the number of fish released at Roza dam (1), not detected at McNary (0), but detected at Bonneville.
+The remaining two sequences for each year represent detection only at McNary, and detection at both McNary and Bonneville.